pulpgrinder/Fronkensteen/bales-src/app/markup-doc.md

 ; Copyright 2020 by Anthony W. Hursh.
 Distributed under the same MIT license as Fronkensteen as a whole.
 # Fronkensteen Markup

-All the normal Markdown stuff (including common extensions) is available, along with many added goodies.
+All the normal Markdown stuff (including several common extensions, such as superscript and subscript) is available, along with many added goodies.

 ## Inline formatting

 ### Hashtags

 You can freely use #hashtags in your text.
 These will be replaced with a link with the `hashtag` class.
-It's up to you to find these (using jQuery functions, for example) and make them do something useful.
+The default procedure when a hashtag is clicked is to bring up an alert box informing the user that they've clicked a hashtag.
+To do something more useful, redefine the `(hashtag_click target link-text)` procedure.
+The first argument is the jQuery object containing the hashtag, the second is the link's text.

 ### Wiki-style links